lightninglabs/lightning-api/source/index.html.md

 ### Simple RPC

- GetInfo serves a request to the "getinfo" RPC call.
-This call returns general information concerning the lightning node including its LN ID, identity address, and information concerning the number of open and pending channels.
+ GetInfo returns general information concerning the lightning node including it's identity pubkey, alias, the chains it is connected to, and information concerning the number of open+pending channels.

 ```shell

 $ lncli getinfo [arguments...]

 ```